shibatch/tlfloat/CODE_OF_CONDUCT.md

 research institutions do not support FOSS operations in their work content.
 Some institutions clearly disregard their contribution to FOSS projects.
 In such cases, free-riding should be considered a problem even for educational and research institutions.
+In addition, if FOSS plays an important role in a research project with a large research budget, it is only natural that the research project should make a commensurate contribution to the associated FOSS project.
+When applying for a research budget, the cost of the contribution to the relevant projects of the FOSS to be used in the research should be accounted for.
 I hope that the status of support for FOSS by educational and research institutions, including indirect ones, will become visible.

 There is another reason why companies should pay for the maintenance of FOSS.
 Public goods such as flood control and public road